Clíodhna Kelleher

 Recent instructions include:

-• Acting for the Independent Monitoring Authority for the Citizens’ Rights Agreements in a challenge to the lawfulness of the European Union Settlement Scheme (with Robert Palmer KC).
+• R (IMA) v Secretary of State for the Home Department [2023] 1 WLR 817: acting for the Independent Monitoring Authority for the Citizens’ Rights Agreements in its successful challenge of the lawfulness of the European Union Settlement Scheme (with Robert Palmer KC).

 Prior to joining the bar, Clíodhna worked as a legal fellow in the public affairs department of the British Pregnancy Advisory Service (BPAS), a charity which provides and advocates for reproductive healthcare.
 She regularly publishes on the topic of abortion and reproductive healthcare.